uptane/uptane-standard/uptane-standard.md

 #### Update one ECU with multiple deltas

 Frances needs to update an On-Board Diagnostics port and has several new images to download.
-To save bandwidth costs, she uses delta images that contain only the code and / or data that has changed from the previous image installed by the ECU.
-To do so, she must first modify the director repository, using the vehicle version manifest and dependency resolution to determine the differences between the previous and latest images.
-Frances then adds the following to the custom targets metadata used by the director repository (1) the algorithm used to apply a delta image, and (2) the targets metadata about the delta image.
+To save bandwidth costs, she uses delta images that contain only the code and/or data that has changed from the previous image installed by the ECU.
+To do so, she must first modify the director repository using the vehicle version manifest and dependency resolution to determine the differences between the previous and latest images.
+Frances then adds the following to the custom targets metadata used by the director repository: (1) the algorithm used to apply a delta image and (2) the targets metadata about the delta image.
 Frances would also check whether the delta images match the targets metadata from the director repository.

 ## Exceptions

 There are a number of factors that could impede the completion of the above scenarios:
 * ECUs may be lacking the necessary resources to function as designated.
-These resources could include weaknesses, in terms of CPU or RAM, that prevent performance of public key cryptography; or it may lack sufficient storage to undo installation of bad software; or it simply may reside on a low-speed network (e.g., LIN)
+These resources could include weaknesses, in terms of CPU or RAM, that prevent performance of public key cryptography; or they may lack sufficient storage to undo installation of bad software; or they simply may reside on a low-speed network (e.g., LIN)
 * ECUs may reside on different network segments, and may not be able to directly reach each other, requiring a gateway to facilitate communication.
 * A user may replace OEM-installed ECUs with aftermarket ECUs instead.
 * A vehicle may be able to download only a limited amount of data via a cellular channel (due to limits on a data plan).